Self-consistent autocorrelation for finite-area bias correction in roughness measurement: Discussion

 \section{Discussion}

 We first remark on the normalisation factor in \eref{Gdiscrete} which is sometimes taken to be $1/N$ instead of $1/(N-k)$ because of positive definiteness and/or variance~\cite{Anderson71,Panda2016,Bittani2019}.
 It corresponds to dividing the integrals in \sref{sec:biascalc} by $L$ instead of $L-\tau$.
-However, the estimator with $N-k$ denominator is unbiased (without background subtraction) and the one with $N$ does not generalise to irregular regions and other cases where varying amount of data is available for different distances $\tau$~\cite{Necas12}.
+However, the estimator with $N-k$ denominator is unbiased, or at least it would be without background subtraction.
+Furthermore, a constant denominator $N$ does not generalise to irregular regions and other cases where varying amount of data is available for different distances $\tau$~\cite{Necas12}.
+Therefore, in this context $N-k$ is the appropriate choice.